xebia-functional/fetch/docs/src/main/tut/docs.md

 ### Data sources that don't support batching

 If your data source doesn't support batching, you can simply leave the `batch` method unimplemented.
-Note that it will use the `fetch` implementation for requesting identities one at a time.
+Note that it will use the `fetch` implementation for requesting identities in parallel.

 ```tut:silent
 implicit object UnbatchedSource extends DataSource[Int, Int]{